echoreply-io/configu-demo/README.md

 we encourage you to envision the contents there as they relate to things we'd normally see serviced by some kind of ad-hoc configuration pipeline, and how easy it could be to think in terms of schema objects instead.

+See the shipped `.env` file for the simple configuration variable.

 ## Configu's Client Libraries Are Open Source As Well

 While you work through tutorials like this, you might say to yourself "_Hey, self: If this command worked a little